 Bad customer service isn’t inevitable.
 But unless more people vote with their wallets and speak up when things go wrong, we might one day look back on the first decade of the 21st century as the Golden Age of customer service.

-I’ll be taking a closer look at what makes the travel business tick in a new weekly column that will appear here.
-Your comments are always welcome, and if you can’t get enough of my column, drop by my blog for daily insights into the world of travel.
+I’ll be taking a closer look at what makes the travel business tick in a new weekly column that will appear here. are always welcome, and if you can’t get enough of my column, for daily insights into the world of travel.